kuzzleio/documentation-old/src/guide/essentials/real-time.md

 # Real-time Notifications

-Kuzzle Backend features highly customizable push notifications thanks to its **pub/sub engine** which lets you configure live subscriptions to any dataset.
+Kuzzle Backend features highly customizable notifications thanks to its **pub/sub engine** which lets you configure live subscriptions to any dataset.
 These live subscriptions are a great way to **track** changes in specific subsets of data.

 ---